kernel-sqz/React-Native-User-form/README.md

 ```

 ## TODO
-For now support for picture preview is only on mobile devices.
-This is caused by different file naming, and properties on mobile devices and browsers.
+~~For now support for picture preview is only on mobile devices.
+This is caused by different file naming, and properties on mobile devices and browsers.~~
+Done in latest commit
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)